Plebian-Linux/quartz64-images/README.md

 ## User Documentation

-Please see [RUNNING.md](RUNNING.md) for various collected notes regarding how to use this image to its fullest potential, so you don't make yourself look like an idiot on YouTube as you "explain computers".
+Please see [RUNNING.md](RUNNING.md) for various collected notes regarding how to use this image to its fullest potential.

 ## Developer Documentation